k4sprl/emojimage/README.md

-# Currently down due to vortexa.cloud having my bot's server shut down.
+# Currently down due to me not having signed in every 7 days.
+Looking for an easy and reliable solution.

 # Emojimage
 A selfhostable Discord bot, which's purpouse is to download any emojis and stickers from Discord.
 Even FakeNitro works with it!